Learn More About the Cadet Program

 A: Absolutely not.
 This is a civilian organization which fosters youth leadership, physical fitness and active citizenship, with the assistance of Canadian Armed Forces personnel.

 Q: What does it cost to join?

-A: The costs are minimal.
-There is a $120/year administrative fee and an expectation that cadets participate in and contribute to fundraising activities throughout the year.
+A: There is no direct cost.
+There is an expectation that cadets participate in and contribute to fundraising activities throughout the year.
 The funds generated are necessary in order to run the program.
 These fundraising activities include, but are not limited to:

 - Sales of $60 worth of Air Cadet League lottery tickets.
-These are purchased when the administrative fee is paid and can either be sold to recoup the value of the tickets or can be kept by the cadet’s family and entered into the draw.
+These are purchased when the cadet registers and can either be sold to recoup the value of the tickets or can be kept by the cadet’s family and entered into the draw.

 - Two bottle drives over the course of the year.
 One on the first weekend after Labour Day and another on the first weekend after New Year’s Day.